 Leprechaun Paper Doll

-I’ve created two sizes for Paddy the Leprechaun: Regular size, which is what you see above, with all of the pieces on one sheet of paper, and Large size with the pieces spread over several sheets.
+I’ve created two sizes for Paddy the Leprechaun: Regular size, which is what you see below, with all of the pieces on one sheet of paper, and Large size with the pieces spread over several sheets.

-The regular size is for children that are more skilled at cutting.
+The regular size printable is for children that are more skilled at cutting.
 The large size should be a lot easier for younger children.
 Or you could cut them out for them.
 Of course, you know your children, so will know what suits them best!